idea-fasoc/OpenFASOC/README.rst

 Prerequisites
 ****************

-Install all the prerequisites using `dependencies.sh` script provided in the home location of this project (where this README.rst file is found).
+Install all the prerequisites using the `dependencies.sh` script provided in the home location of this project (where this README.rst file is found).
 Supports CentOS7, Ubuntu 20.04 LTS and Ubuntu 22.04 LTS.

 .. code-block:: bash